PaulRBerg/prb-proxy/README.md

 ## Gas Efficiency

-It costs 577,443 gas to deploy a PRBProxy, whereas in the case of DSProxy the cost is 596,198 gas.
-That's a slight reduction in deployment costs, but every little helps.
+It costs 562,500 gas to deploy a PRBProxy, whereas DSProxy costs 596,198 gas.
+That's a slight reduction in deployment costs - but every little helps.

 The `execute` function in PRBProxy costs a bit more than its equivalent in DSProxy.
 This is because of the additional safety checks, but the lion's share of the gas cost when calling `execute` is due to the logic in the target contract.